PRISM is free and open source software. You can download both the tool and its source code for free from below.

 - extensions to test mode: complex expressions for RESULT specifications

 - prism-auto: new options/features (e.g., --show-warnings, --nailgun, --ngprism, --verbose-test)

 - DD debugging options: -dddebug and -ddtrace switches, improved ref count debugging

 - new option -exportiterations for visualising iterative numerical methods

 - code base now allows/assumes Java 8

-To access more recently developed features, try the development versions,
+To access more recently developed features, get the latest code from GitHub.

 PRISM should run on 32/64-bit versions of all major operating systems.